LeBihanLeo/SupervisionControlDanang/openhab/README.md

 ## Floor plans location

-The floor plans are located in the [conf/html/ressources/](./conf/html/ressources/) directory.
+The floor plans are located in the container at [conf/html/ressources/](./conf/html/ressources/) directory and in the project folder in the [resources/floor_plans](./resources/floor_plans) directory.

 ### How to add a floor plan